TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 The Cyber Kill Chain benefits most people and organizations working in or with cyber security, since it deals more on on active and adaptive defense measures.
 I see the ATT&CK Enterprise Matrix benefiting system and network administrators, since it provides knowledge on how to defend against intrusion tactics and techniques that are already documented.
 There is also the notion that both parties would benefit from both models, since I see these two models working side by side strengthening each other as stated before.
 There is also a third group that would benefit from these models, maybe a bit indirectly with out dwelling too much on the technical side and these are the decision makers, CEO:S, COO:s and CTO:s.
-Reviewing these should raise the question "are doing enough", "should we do more", "Are we already doing something".
+Reviewing these should raise the question "are we doing enough", "should we do more", "Are we already doing something".

 ### b